-Trigeminal neuralgia is a chronic pain condition that affects the trigeminal nerve, which carries sensation from your face to your brain.
+Trigeminal neuralgia is a condition that causes painful sensations similar to an electric shock on one side of the face.
+This chronic pain condition affects the trigeminal nerve, which carries sensation from your face to your brain.
 If you have trigeminal neuralgia, even mild stimulation of your face — such as from brushing your teeth or putting on makeup — may trigger a jolt of excruciating pain.

 You may initially experience short, mild attacks.
 But trigeminal neuralgia can progress and cause longer, more-frequent bouts of searing pain.
 Trigeminal neuralgia affects women more often than men, and it's more likely to occur in people who are older than 50.